Elon, North Carolina

 This is a big problem for ministers today.
 They rush into the job.
 They often have no preparation for ministry.
 Some start churches and pastor for twenty years and then decide to go to seminary.
 It is very different from pastors from a different generation.
 Jonathon Edwards went to Yale and graduated with honors.
 He began to preach in a small church but refused to be the full pastor of the church until he spent six more years studying.

-God was in no hurry God was going to use him in an incredible way.
+God was in no hurry.
+God was going to use Moses in an incredible way.
 He was going to be the greatest leader in world history but he had to be prepared to lead.
 He wasn’t ready to lead the Jews out of Egypt.
 He had been through the best schools in Egypt but he still was not ready.
 God is going to give him another education.

 Arthur W. Pink said “The colleges of this world cannot equip for the Divine service; for that we must be taught in the school of God.
 And that is something which the natural man knows nothing about” The best schools and colleges in Egypt could not prepare him to be God’s servant.
 He learned some things in Midian which he could never have learned in Egypt.

 God put him back in school.
 It was a different kind of school.
 He went to God’s school in the desert of Midian.
 He earned a post graduate degree in humility from the Midian Graduate School.
 Moses took a few courses in obscurity and humility.
 He must have passed them because he became “the meekest man of the earth” (Numbers 12:3).
 Most leaders are not known for their humility.
 Moses was.